 However, in most cases, after you’ve hovered over the address for a second, the new Contact Card finishes loading and when you right click on the address then, the Outlook Properties is no longer there.

-Note: To open the full Contact Form in Outlook 2013, either click on the View Source link of the Contact Card or double click on a contact in the People section in Outlook but make sure that you do not have the People view selected.
-For further details see: Open the full contact editing form in Outlook 2013
+Note: To open the full Contact Form in Outlook 2013 or Outlook 2016, either click on the View Source link of the Contact Card or double click on a contact in the People section in Outlook but make sure that you do not have the People view selected.
+For further details see: Open the full contact editing form in Outlook 2013 or Outlook 2016

 Download: As an alternative to manually modifying the Registry, you can also download and execute this Registry file.